Bank of Taizhou

-The Bank was founded on March 13, 2002, by an amalgamation of eight local credit unions with a registered capital of RMB 300 million and is the first non-state-controlled city commercial bank in China.
+The Bank was founded on 13 March 2002, by an amalgamation of eight local credit unions with a registered capital of RMB 300 million.
+It is the first non-state-controlled city commercial bank in China.
 Together with its predecessor organisation Yinzuo Urban Credit Union, Bank of Taizhou has a continuous history of 25 years.

-By the end of 2011, for TZB, the whole deposit balance was total assets stood at 57.192 billion RMB growing 18% from the previous year.
-The total loan portfolio was 26.78 billion RMB and the total number of loan clients was close to 60.000.
+By the end of 2011, TZB's whole deposit balance total assets stood at 57.192 billion RMB, up 18% from the previous year.
+The total loan portfolio was 26.78 billion RMB and the total number of loan clients was close to 60,000.
 The NPL ratio was 0.30%, slightly up from the previous year.

 The KPMG research study "China’s City Commercial Bank: Opportunity knocks?"
-(2007) ranked TZB on place 12 out of China’s Top 100 city commercial banks.
-In 2008, TZB was awarded with the 3rd place in the "Comprehensive competitiveness rank of national city commercial banks" by the Chinese finance magazine "The Banker".
+(2007) ranked TZB in twelfth place out of China's Top 100 city commercial banks.
+In 2008, TZB was awarded with third place in the "Comprehensive competitiveness rank of national city commercial banks" by the Chinese finance magazine "The Banker".